 This is where the cost of goods sold (COGS) helps you.

 COGS is the total cost you incur for the production of goods before it reaches your inventory.
 This means the cost of production and acquisition of goods is your COGS.
+When using certain inventory valuation methods, such as FIFO, COGS includes the actual costs of the oldest inventory, providing a more accurate reflection of inventory costs and the cost of goods sold.

 It includes the costs of: